 INDIVIDUAL MEETINGS with students and their families.
-When a student is experiencing difficulties that persist and hinder his/her ability to function satisfactorily in school, it is frequently very productive to meet with both parents, the student and our Lower School Director and School Psychologist.
+When a student is experiencing difficulties that persist and hinder that child's ability to function satisfactorily in school, it is frequently very productive to meet with both parents, the student and our Lower School Director and School Psychologist.

-All meetings and discussions will be virtual this year due to COVID-19.
+All meetings and discussions with parents will be virtual this year due to COVID-19.

-Poetry Kindergarten through Grade 5
+PoetryKindergarten through Grade 5